 Tools, techniques, applications and limitations.

-This course provides an understanding and awareness of the tools and techniques available for hazard identification, where they can be applied and what limitations may exist.
+This course provides an understanding and awareness of the tools and techniques available for hazard identification, where they can be applied, as well as discussing the strengths and limitations of the various techniques.

-Delegates will get equipped to be able to choose the correct technique in different situations and stages in the project lifecycle.
-Key techniques covered include FMEA, HAZOP and Fault Trees and Event Tree analysis.
+Delegates will learn how to choose the correct technique in different situations and stages in the project lifecycle.
+Key techniques covered include HAZID, FMEA, HAZOP and Fault Trees and Event Tree analysis.

 Who should attend?